 4) lawsuits against failing or failed financial institutions.

-A sample complaint, request for production of documents, interrogatories and jury instructions are included on CD for easy use.
-The work also includes as well tables of state and federal cases and statutes, rules and regulations.
+Included on CD for easy use are a sample complaint, request for production of documents, interrogatories and jury instructions.
+You also find tables of state and federal cases and statutes, rules and regulations.

 The 2014 edition has been completely updated and reflects evolution and maturity of lender liability as an accepted, cited and well-litigated area of commercial and consumer litigation.
 As a body of law, it has evolved from traditional contract and tort theories, to include causes of action based in the Uniform Commercial Code; including the covenant of good faith and fair dealing.